tulibraries/funcake_dags/README.md

 **Libraries & Packages**

-- Python 3.7
+- Python: Version as specified in `.python-version`, currently 3.6.8.
 - Python Packages: see the [Pipfile](Pipfile)

 **Airflow Variables**

+These variable are initially set in the `variables.json` file.

-- `FUNCAKE_CONFIGSET`: The SolrCloud Configset identifier to use for creating new Funnel Cake Collections & updating Aliases.
+: `FUNCAKE_CONFIGSET`: The SolrCloud Configset identifier to use for creating new Funnel Cake Collections & updating Aliases.
 Based on the https://github.com/tulibraries/funcake-solr latest release
 - `FUNCAKE_OAI_ENDPT`: The OAI Endpoint to be harvested for indexing.
 - `FUNCAKE_OAI_SET`: The OAI set used for harvesting from the OAI Endpoint (above).
 If all sets wanted, set to "" (but you have to set).
 - `FUNCAKE_MD_PREFIX`: The OAI metadata prefix used for harvesting from the OAI Endpoint (above).
 This is required, per OAI-PMH specifications.
 - `AIRFLOW_DATA_BUCKET`: The AWS S3 Bucket label (label / name, not ARN or URI) the harvested OAI-PMH XML data is put into / indexed from.
 - `AIRFLOW_HOME`: The Airflow system home directory path.
 Used here for locating our `scripts` repository when running the indexing bash script.
+-
 See the rest of the expected variables in `variables.json`.

 **Airflow Connections**